 Popularity is not the only byword of the British Touring Car Championship.
 The series can be rightly proud of its heritage that dates back to 1957/58.

-The man credited with the idea for a national championship for saloon cars is Ken Gregory, who was also well know in motor racing circles as the manager of Stirling Moss.
-In the early to mid 50s, saloon car racing achieved high levels of popularity among the public and competitors alike, but no organised series or championship existed in which the leading manufacturers, then recovering from the post-War years, could display the prowess of their new ranges of passenger cars.
+The man credited with the idea for a national championship for saloon cars is Ken Gregory, who was also well known in motor racing circles as the manager of Stirling Moss.
+In the early to mid Fifties, saloon car racing achieved high levels of popularity among the public and competitors alike, but no organised series or championship existed in which the leading manufacturers, then recovering from the post-War years, could display the prowess of their new ranges of passenger cars.

-Gregory convinced the British Racing & Sports Car Club, of which he was still secretary, that it should fill this void and increase the profile of saloon car racing by running a championship alongside the club’s popular 500cc Formula 3 and sports car classes of the day.
+Gregory convinced the British Racing & Sports Car Club, of which he was secretary, that it should fill this void and increase the profile of saloon car racing by running a championship alongside the club’s popular 500cc Formula 3 and sports car classes of the day.

 The BRSCC adopted its rules and, to suit the manufacturers’ product ranges, four individual classes were structured for cars with engine capacities of up to 1200cc, 1201-1600cc, 1601-2700cc and 2701cc and above.

 The rationale of the touring car championship has always been to provide a competition arena for current production cars.
 Ever since the championship was first established, therefore, the rules have been constantly reviewed and changed when needed to follow production trends.

 It’s true that the first British Saloon Car Championship was run in 1958.
 However, the very first race counting towards that year’s points table was actually staged at Brands Hatch on Boxing Day 1957.
 It was won by Tommy Sopwith driving an Equipe Endeavour 3.4-litre Jaguar.